zohairahmed007/MULT/README.md

-# DMFL - Deep Multimodal Federated Learning for Enhanced Multimodal Sentiment Analysis Using Images and Text
+# Sentimentality Beyond Words: A Multi-Modal Transformer Approach for Text and Image Sentiment Analysis

-This repository includes the original implementation of "**Deep Multimodal Federated Learning for Enhanced Multimodal Sentiment Analysis Using Images and Text**"  in TensorFlow 2.x with TFX as the backend.
+This repository includes the original implementation of "**Sentimentality Beyond Words: A Multi-Modal Transformer Approach for Text and Image Sentiment Analysis**"  in TensorFlow 2.x with TFX as the backend and Pytorch.

 ## Acknowledgement:
 - This work has been conducted under the supervision of `Prof JX Wang` and School of Computer Science and Engineering, `Central South University`, China.